StSchwerdtfeger/Mousiki-Windows-Native-Port/README.md

 A native Windows port of the amazing [itzender5820/mousiki](https://github.com/itzender5820/mousiki) — a terminal music player built for people who prefer control, simplicity, and a keyboard.
 All credit for the design, feature set, and the vast majority of the code goes to the original author.

-Some minor and major additions where made, e.g. a general key to shuffle to a next title (before only next title in the list was possible) a **menu to create playlists from local (or downloaded) tracks**, toggle the lyrics on/off (also via a key command)....
+Some minor and major additions where made, e.g. a general key to shuffle to a next title (before only next title in the list was possible) a **menu to create playlists from local (or downloaded) tracks**, toggle the lyrics on/off (also via a key command), optimized search engine for windows (searching metadata was very slow, only available after 2-3 min. after starting app) and added fuzzy search (e.g. "X-Files" didn't show up when searching "X Files" without dash) ....
 See section [added features beyond the port](#added-features-beyond the-port) further below for details.

 This fork exists because the original targets POSIX (Linux/macOS/Termux) and has no Windows build path at all — no WSL, no MSYS runtime, no POSIX emulation layer, just a plain `mousiki.exe` built against the Win32 API and WASAPI.
 Porting it surfaced a long list of platform differences beyond the obvious ones (see [What had to change](#what-had-to-change), below), plus a small number of pre-existing bugs in the original codebase that had nothing to do with Windows and got fixed along the way.